|

 is also the home of Manchester Airport.
 Known as Ringway Airport

-since its opening in 1928 it grew out of a temporary field and
+since its opening in 1928 it grew out of a temporary field and was

-present name of, simply, Manchester
+of, simply, Manchester

 Airport.